Junyao Zhao

 During my Ph.D., I spent two summers as a research intern in the Market Algorithms team at Google Research in Mountain View.
 When I was an undergraduate, I interned at Microsoft Research Asia in Beijing and Morgan Stanley in Shanghai.

-I have served as a reviewer for SICOMP (2025), FOCS (2023, 2024), SODA (2022, 2024, 2026), WINE (2024), AAAI (2025, 2026), ICML (2024), NeurIPS (2023, 2025), and ICLR (2023).
+I am serving or have served as a PC member for EC (2026), WINE (2024), and as a reviewer for SICOMP (2025), STOC (2026), FOCS (2023, 2024), SODA (2022, 2024, 2026), AAAI (2025, 2026), ICML (2024), NeurIPS (2023, 2025), and ICLR (2023).

 I served as an organizer of Stanford Theory Lunch during 2021-2022.